dasource/partyman/README.md

     partyman/partyman restart

-To get the current status of particld, do:

-    partyman/partyman status

-To create a new wallet, do:
+To create a new wallet on this staking node, do:

-    partyman/partyman coldstaking init
+    partyman/partyman stakingnode init

-To create a new cold staking public key, do:
+To create a new public key on this staking node, do:

-    partyman/partyman coldstaking new
+    partyman/partyman stakingnode new

-To get a list of cold staking public keys on this daemon, do:
+To get a list of public keys on this staking node, do:

-    partyman/partyman coldstaking
+    partyman/partyman stakingnode

 # Commands